lzhuor/lzhuor/README.md

 - **🎯 Interests:** Learning & exploring new technologies, skiing 🎿, music 🎵, hiking 🚶, photography 📸, and spending quality time with my family and cat 🐾.

 #### 🌟 A Note on Open Source
 Since 2022, I've been less active in open-source contributions due to a shift in focus at work.
-However, I genuinely miss the excitement and fulfillment of giving back to the community.
+However, I genuinely miss the excitement and fulfilment of giving back to the community.
 Open source has been a big part of my journey, and I hope to return to it when the time is right.

-In the meantime, I try to support projects and endowment funds, paying it forward to collectively make the 🌏 a little better every year.
+In the meantime, I try to support projects and endowment funds, paying it forward to make the 🌏 a little better every year collectively.

 ### Projects